-- The memorandum and articles of association must get submitted if the organisation is an ‘Sdn Bhd.’
+- Memorandum and articles of association should be submitted if the organisation is an ‘Sdn Bhd.’

 - A detailed company profile is essential.

-- The certificate of business registration must get submitted.
+- The certificate of business registration must be submitted.

 - Employees should check with their employer to see if additional documents are required to open a VPF account.

-Because the VPF scheme continues the EPF, only salaried employees receiving monthly payments in their salary accounts are qualified to invest.
+Because the VPF scheme continues the EPF, only salaried employees receiving monthly payments in their salary accounts are qualified to invest in this scheme.

-When it comes to different investment options in India, the VPF account gets regarded as one of the best.
+The VPF account gets regarded as one of the best investment options.
 Employees are entitled to tax benefits of up to Rs.1.5 lakh under Section 80C of the Income Tax Act of 1961.
-The interest earned from these contributions is tax-free as well.
-However, if the interest rate is greater than 9.50 per cent per annum, the amount will be taxable.
+The interest earned from these contributions is tax-free.
+However, if the interest rate is greater than 9.50% per annum, the amount is taxable.

-The Indian government sets the interest rate, which gets revised yearly.
-The interest rate for the fiscal year 2019-2020 is 8.50 per cent per annum.
-The interest rate has been lessened from 8.65 per cent, which was previously the interest rate.
+The Indian government sets the interest rate, which is revised yearly.
+The interest rate for the fiscal year 2019-2020 is 8.50% per annum.
+The interest rate has been lessened from 8.65%, which was previously the interest rate.
 Investments in a VPF account are viable due to the high-interest rate and tax benefits.

-A Voluntary Provident Fund (VPF) also gets referred to as a Voluntary Retirement Fund (VRF).
+A VPF is referred to as a voluntary retirement fund.
 It is the employee’s voluntary contribution to his or her PF account.
 The contribution must be more than 12%.
 However, the maximum contribution can be up to 100% of the basic salary plus dearness allowance.
 The interest rate is the same as the EPF rate.

-Unlike the Employees’ Provident Fund Scheme, employers need not contribute to their employees’ voluntary provident fund portfolio.
+Unlike the EPF Scheme, employers need not contribute to their employees’ voluntary provident fund portfolio.
 Similarly, an employee is under no obligation to contribute to this plan.

-It is vital to note that once you have chosen to contribute to a voluntary provident fund, you cannot terminate or discontinue the contribution before the base tenure of 5 years has expired.
+When you have chosen to contribute to a VPF, you cannot terminate or discontinue the contribution before the base tenure of 5 years.
 The Government of India determines the interest rate on such plans at the start of each fiscal year.

 What is the distinction between VPF and EPF?

 The VPF is an extension of the EPF.
-To open an EPF account, a person must contribute a minimum of 12% of his Basic Salary and Dearness Allowance to the fund.
+To open an EPF account, a person should contribute a minimum of 12% of his basic salary and dearness allowance to the fund.
 It is a voluntary contribution with a limit of not more than 100% in a VPF.

 Every employee on a company's payroll can open a VPF account.